Associate Professor, The Cook Family Writing Program

-Dr. Laura Pigozzi joins the faculty of the Cook Family Writing Program in the fall 2018 as a Visiting Assistant Professor.
-She teaches English 282 Writing and Speaking in Business and Design Thinking and Communication (in McCormick School of Engineering).
-She holds a PhD in Rhetoric and Scientific & Technical Communication with a doctoral minor in Bioethics and an MS in Scientific and Technical Communication with a graduate minor in Bioethics, both from the University of Minnesota.
+Dr. Laura Pigozzi joined the Cook Family Writing Program in the fall 2018.
+She teaches English 282 (Writing and Speaking in Business), ENG 305 (Science, Medical, and Health Writing), DSGN 106 (Design Thinking and Communication) and Business Communication in various professional masters programs.
+She holds a PhD in Rhetoric and Scientific & Technical Communication with a doctoral minor in Bioethics from the University of Minnesota.
 She is trained as a mechanical engineer, with a BS in Mechanical Engineering with a Bioengineering Option from the University of Illinois, Champaign-Urbana.
-Additionally, Dr. Pigozzi holds Affiliate Faculty status in the School of Nursing, University of Minnesota.
+Additionally, Dr. Pigozzi holds Affiliate Faculty status in the Center for Community Health Equity, DePaul University/Rush University.

-In Progress: Pigozzi, L. M. (tbd).
+Pigozzi, L. M. (2022).
 Nuestra vida en el medio oeste, USA (Our life in the Midwest, USA): Listening to Mexican Immigrants.
 In N. Small & B. Longo (Eds.), Transnational research in technical communication: Realities and reflections.
 Albany, NY: Suny Press

 Pigozzi, L. M. (2020) Caring for and understanding Latinx patients in health care settings.
 London, England: Jessica Kingsley Publishers, Ltd.

 Pigozzi, L. M. (2018) Negotiating informed consent project: Bueno aconsejar, major remediar (It is good to give advice, but it is better to solve the problem).
 L. Meloncon & B. Scott (Eds.), Methodologies for the Rhetoric of Health & Medicine (pp 195-213).